-The dust from Ground Zero, containing asbestos among other things, was declared safe the next day.
+The dust from, containing asbestos among other things, was declared safe the next day.
 Fire fighters and rescue workers are dying today and suffer from lung ailments0.

 The claim insinuates that someone is trying to hide that the buildings contained so much asbestos that the cost of removing it would exceed the value of the buildings.
 It was therefore decided to blow up the buildings and later cover up the subsequent health risks0.